What Are Google Search Essentials?

 7 Link Schemes

-Link schemes are any scheme intended to manipulate a site’s link structure.
+Link schemes refer to any scheme designed to manipulate a site’s link structure.
 This includes link spam, link farms, hidden links, paid links, spammy link directories, and automated links.

 Examples of link schemes include: